Medical conditions are sometimes misdiagnosed or overlooked altogether.

 - Other patients: The physician may be making similar mistakes with others.
 By some counts, only about five percent of all physicians are implicated in more than half of all medical malpractice cases.

-In other words, the medical malpractice system helps mitigate expenses that are otherwise borne by patients and their families.
+The medical malpractice system helps mitigate expenses that are otherwise borne by patients and their families.
 It also is a corrective, providing very clear incentives for medical professionals to perform according to basic expectations.

 If minimum standards of care are not met and can be tied to injury and loss, you should be able to successfully recover those losses via a settlement or litigation.
-Contact a knowledgeable attorney today.

 Dr. Michael M. Wilson is an attorney and a physician who earned his undergraduate degree from the Massachusetts Institute of Technology and his legal and medical degrees from Georgetown University.
 He has focused in the area of medical malpractice for more than three decades and secured more than $100 million in settlements and verdicts on behalf of clients throughout the country.
 He is admitted to practice in the District of Columbia and New York as well as the U.S. Court of Appeals for the District of Columbia and the U.S. Supreme Court.
 He is listed in America’s Top 100 High Stakes Litigators.